Which Vision Of Farming Is Better For The Planet?

 "If you use loads and loads of tractors, and loads and loads of nitrogen fertilizers, it's possible that those emissions might outweigh the carbon storage benefits," Williams says.

-Matt Bisler is an ecologist with Oxbow Farm & Conservation Center, which sits on a 243-acre mosaic of organic farmland, wetland, and forest east of Seattle.
-Bisler's job is to balance food production against environmental concerns.
+Matt Distler is an ecologist with Oxbow Farm & Conservation Center, which sits on a 243-acre mosaic of organic farmland, wetland, and forest east of Seattle.
+Distler's job is to balance food production against environmental concerns.

-For Bisler, the results are interesting, but they might not change the way they do things at Oxbow.
+For Distler, the results are interesting, but they might not change the way they do things at Oxbow.
 That's because their decisions are based on a lot of different environmental considerations, and carbon storage is only one of them.

-"Certainly, the question of carbon is in the back of our minds," says Bisler.
+"Certainly, the question of carbon is in the back of our minds," says Distler.
 "But we're focused a bit more on the conservation of biodiversity."

 Williams understands that conservation has many components, but is quick to cite previous research indicating that land-sparing is also beneficial for wildlife biodiversity.